 It is your responsibility to ensure that the correct question paper is distributed (printed by the centre or soft copy transmission) to the candidates.
+Where there is overlap of series (when the question paper for the March series and the question paper for the June series are available to download at the same time) you must ensure that you distribute the March question paper to candidates entered for the March series and the June question paper to candidates entered for the March series and the series entered for the June series.
 The date on the front of the question paper refers to the series entered not the calendar month when they take the examination.